Adult ADHD Assessment in Glasgow by HCPC-Registered Psychologists

 Our ADHD Assessment Psychologists in Glasgow

-Our ADHD assessments are led by Dr Aisha Tariq, a HCPC-registered clinical psychologist with specialist experience in adult neurodevelopmental assessment.
-Aisha takes a warm, thorough, and person-centred approach, ensuring that you feel heard and supported throughout the process.
+Our ADHD assessments are led by experienced HCPC-registered clinical psychologists with specialist training in adult neurodevelopmental assessment.

 Frequently Asked Questions About ADHD Assessment in Glasgow